Philippine Elections and Rido: Before Maguindanao, Murder in Sulu

 May 5, 2010

-On April 20, 2010, six months after the Adjail shooting, a series of skirmishes occurred on Pata Island, widely seen as retaliation by some members of Adjail’s family who had allied themselves with the more powerful families of Karanain and Commander Rendiyong Masilam—both of whom have a longstanding feud with the Burahans.
+On April 20, 2010, six months after the Adjail shooting, a series of skirmishes occurred on Pata Island, widely seen as retaliation by some members of the aggrieved family who had allied themselves with other families that also have a longstanding feud with the incumbent political clan.
 The fighting, spreading over four barangays (villages), resulted in two deaths, four wounded, and several houses burned.
-In one village, mortar fire displaced 14,000 people, while in another, 40 families evacuated to safety because of retaliatory mortar attacks.
+In one village, mortar fire displaced thousands, while hundreds had to evacuate to avoid retaliatory attacks.
 As of this writing, members of the military’s Task Force Comet and some peacekeeping groups are in Pata to pacify the warring groups.
 This series of events that have transpired in Pata are only the tip of the iceberg.

 Pata Island has had a long, sad history of war, stretching back to 1981 when it became a “no man’s land” because of the clashes between the Armed Forces of the Philippines (AFP) and the Moro National Liberation Front (MNLF).
-Depending upon who you ask, there are different versions of what happened then, but suffice to say, one of those killed in this incident was a commander, Unad Masilam, father of MNLF General, Commander Rendiyong Masilam, who is now currently one of the main political rivals of the Burahans in Pata.
+Depending upon who you ask, there are different versions of what happened then, but suffice to say, one of those killed in this incident was a commander, Unad Masilam, father of MNLF General, Commander Rendiyong Masilam, who is now currently one of the contending political families in Pata.

 Fast-forward to the May 1998 national and local elections.
 If one were to describe the centers of power in Pata, the island can be divided into two – the Poblacion (town center) which is controlled by the incumbent Burahan family and Pata Likud (at the other side of the island) which is controlled by Commander Rendiyong Masilam.
 The heated rivalry between Rendiyong and the Burahans started when Rendiyong decided to challenge the incumbent mayor of Pata during the 1998 elections.
-Eventually, Rendiyong lost to Burahan in the elections which was attributed to the Burahans’ alleged control of election paraphernalia from the Poblacion which did not reach Likud.
-This election widened the rift between the two protagonists which developed into a feud – with Rendiyong and his relatives the Karanain on one side and the Burahans on the other.
-Since the Burahans are incumbent, they can draw in police and military as well as other paramilitary resources into their conflict.
+Eventually, Rendiyong lost to Burahan in the elections which was attributed to his rival’s alleged control of election paraphernalia from the Poblacion which did not reach Likud.
+This election widened the rift between the two protagonists which developed into a feud.

 These cases simply illustrate how elections can serve to ignite conflict and then escalate into rido.
 Let’s hope – for the sake of the people of Sulu and the Philippines – this year’s elections go smoothly.